 Macao is the only place in Asia where the Feast of the Immaculate Conception is a public holiday.

-Since 8 December 1854, Catholics in Macao have held celebrations on this day.
+Since 8 December 1854, Catholics in Macao have held celebrations on this day, seeking forgiveness of all their sins, and for their hearts to be cleansed.